sudheerj/vuejs-interview-questions/README.md

      })
      ```
 57.  ### What are mixins?
-     Mixin gives us a way to distribute reusable functionality in Vue components.
+     Mixin gives us a way to distribute reusable functionalities in Vue components.
 These reusable functions are merged with existing functions.
 A mixin object can contain any component options.
-Let us take an example of mixin with created lifecycle which can be shared across components,
+Let us take an example of mixin with `created` lifecycle which can be shared across components,
      ```javascript
      const myMixin = {
        created(){